Chapter 11:

 “I hope it holds,” Renji muttered.

-He yanked a grenade from his vest and sprinted forward.
-Pulling the pin, he rolled the grenade under the immobilised beast.
-A high-pitched click echoed as the spoon snapped free.
-It clattered across the stone, stopping beneath its belly.
+He pulled a grenade from his vest and sprinted forward.
+He rolled it under the immobilised beast, the spoon snapping free with a metallic click before it clattered to a stop beneath its belly.

 Renji sprinted toward the boulder, grabbing Alina’s arm as he passed.
 He pulled her around, placing the boulder between them and the hellhound, then shoved her into a crouch and covered her with his body.